 Chapter 4.
 Adam White: Monopoly or Plurality?
 The Police and the Private Security Industry in Mid-Twentieth-Century Britain.

-Part 2: Techniques & Cultures of Private Security
+Part 2: Techniques and Cultures of Private Security

 Chapter 5.
 David J. Cox & Yasmin Devi-McGleish: ‘Pardon Asked’: Printed Apologies as a Form of Private Security and Popular Justice in Nineteenth-Century Britain.